 Next, click on Delete …

-If you would like to have a look at all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …
+If you want to review a list of all the files that will be deleted before proceeding, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …

-If you are certain about going ahead and deleting the selected plugin files, just click on the Yes, Delete these files button …
+If you are certain about going ahead and deleting these plugin, click on the Yes, Delete these files button …

 How To Safely Bulk-Delete Plugins